KacobJeith/LonelyHulu/README.md

 ![AfterImage](/AfterLonerHulu.png "After LonerHulu")

 # Installation
-Someday I may upload this to the Chrome Extension Store, but for now, you can try it out by installing it manually.
+The easiest way to use this is to download it directly from the [Chrome Extension Store](https://chrome.google.com/webstore/detail/loner-hulu/doccdfcideapgphmoflilmpkjndlglfh?hl=en)!

+But this is Github, so here are the manual instructions if you want to tinker:

 1. Open a terminal (or command prompt if you use Windows)
 2. Navigate to the directory you'd like to clone this repository in, and run the following command: